-Long ago in the time of the sabertooth tiger, we developed a survival tool -- the “fight or flight” responses.
+Long ago, in the time of the sabertooth tiger, we developed a survival tool -- the “fight, flight and freeze” responses.

 We learned how to freeze.